ljvmiranda921/calamanCy/.github/ISSUE_TEMPLATE/i-m-a-calamancy-user-.md

 ---
 name: I'm a calamanCy user!
 about: Do you use calamanCy in your research or project?
-I'd love to hear from you!
+I'd love to hear from you and hopefully showcase your work!
 title: "[USER]"
 labels: users
 assignees: ljvmiranda921